SURREAL ADVENTURES

 Where wilt thou lead me?
 Speak, I’ll go no further.[10]

-At first, things felt lonely, having only the sounds of the waves, wind and birds to keep me company.
+At first, things felt lonely, with only the sounds of the waves, wind and birds to keep me company.
 For the first few days, I relaxed by the surf.
-While exploring the island and organising my Bodhi hut, I imagined how Gauguin[11] would have fashioned his abode in Tahiti.
+While exploring the island and organising my Bodhi hut, I imagined how Gauguin[3] would have fashioned his abode in Tahiti.

 The island was probably only a few miles in circumference, which was the perfect distance to walk to break up my day.
 Interestingly, I had some of my greatest epiphanies strolling along the surf, feeling relaxed and receptive to whatever might flow into my mind.
-Then, I would return to my hut to journal more of my thoughts.
+Then, I would return to my hut to journal more of these thoughts.

 As Mo would sometimes say, we must allow ourselves to be apprehended by the divine instead of attempting to apprehend what remains beyond the soul’s apprehension.
 I finally grasped that all reality is, in essence, spiritual, not material, and must be discerned accordingly.[4]